-EXPERIENCE: Worked for the Department for International Development before settling in Sheffield.
-Previously worked in humanitarian roles for charities, including Oxfam and Save the Children on the international stage in war zones and countries hit by Ebola.
+EXPERIENCE: WWorked for the Department for International Development before settling in Sheffield.
+Previously worked in humanitarian roles for charities, including Oxfam and Save the Children on the international stage in countries affected by conflict, Ebola and natural disasters.

 HOBBIES: Climbing and hiking in the Peak District.
 When working in Sudan, Laura started a climbing club - putting up new routes in Kassala and north of Khartoum.

 Meet the woman fighting to get a brighter future for Sheffield…

 Laura, you’ve never stood for Parliament before.
 What’s made you take on the challenge to become an MP?

 "When I talk to friends and neighbours here in Sheffield, again and again people tell me how worried they are about the future.
 Whether it’s the effects of Brexit, funding for our NHS or concerns about jobs or their children’s prospects, there’s a lot of uncertainty right now.

 "As an MP I want to use my experience to make a positive difference and build a better future for our city."

 It’s now nearly a year since your selection.
 What have some of the highlights been?

 "It’s been hard work but worthwhile.
 Helping members of the public who’ve come to my advice surgeries has taken up a lot of my time, but is incredibly rewarding when I’m able to help people.